"Chance and Risk - the topic would have to be structured"

-With the Tactical Sailing Version from October 2017 (1.171.016), the software contains new virtual "Wind System-2".
-Thus, in wind shifts immediately "risk and chance" on "gain" or "loss" can be calculated.
+With the Tactical Sailing Version from October 2017 (1.171.016), the software contains a new virtual "Wind System-2".
+Thus, in wind shifts immediately "risk and chance" on "gain" or "loss" can be simulated and calculated.

 "What a great tool for teaching youngsters, professionals and oldies alike."

 Abby Ehler had the opportunity to trial and test the TacticalSailing software at the Boot Düsseldorf.
 "What a great tool for teaching youngsters, professionals and oldies alike, to visualise what happens out on our 'playground' the shifts, gain & loss, and pressure."
 Paul Gerbecks who has masterminded this software is extremely passionate about the benefits this can offer to up and coming sailors in addition to their on water training.
 See more info from Abby Ehler on facebook.

 "I will definitely continue to use this game in the lead up to the Olympics"